 The strong trend in application development involving microservice-based architectures make containers perfect for efficiently deploying software and operating at scale. containers can work on windows operating systems, Linux and Mac, on virtual machines or bare metal, in on-premise data centers and, obviously, in the public cloud.
 Microsoft is certainly a leading provider that enables enterprise-level container execution in the public cloud.
 This article provides an overview of the main solutions that can be adopted to run containers in a Microsoft Azure environment.

 IaaS virtual machines in Azure environment can provide maximum flexibility to run Docker containers.
-In fact, on Windows and Linux virtual machines it is possible to install the Docker runtime and thanks to the availability of different combinations of CPU and RAM you can have the necessary resources to run one or more containers.
+Indeed, on Windows and Linux virtual machines it is possible to install the Docker runtime and thanks to the availability of different combinations of CPU and RAM you can have the necessary resources to run one or more containers.
 This approach is typically recommended in DevTest environments, as the cost of configuring and maintaining the virtual machine is not negligible.

 Azure Container Instances (ACI)